btibi/img/README.md

-# IMG Arena Tech Challenge
+# Tech Challenge

 This is a tech challenge for the IMG Arena.
 See more details here: [IMG Arena Tech Challenge](https://hackmd.io/LAt6HwlQTH-RLJS4478Gqg?view)
+This is a tech challenge for the IMG Arena.

 # Run the application